Shrimp sinigang

 Ingredients

-• Shell-on, cleaned, deveined shrimp: For this recipe you’ll need whole shrimps with their shells and heads still on to add that extra boost of shrimp flavor to our soup.
-Make sure to reserve some time to clean these shrimps properly (e.g., removing the horns, legs, whiskers, and digestive tract) for a more cleaner, less-gritty soup.
+Make sure to reserve some time to clean these shrimps properly (e.g., removing the horns, legs, whiskers, and digestive tract) for a cleaner, less-gritty soup.

-• Tomatoes, onion, white radish, eggplant, bokchoy, string beans, okra, chili peppers: These will be the main vegetables going into our soup.
-Feel free to omit or add more veggies into the mix, but this is usually the standard combination you’ll see in most sinigang recipes.
+Tomatoes, onion, white radish, eggplant, bokchoy, string beans, okra, chili peppers: These will be the main vegetables going into our soup.
+Feel free to omit or add more veggies into the mix, but this is most commonly the standard combination you’ll see in most sinigang recipes.

 In a moderately large pot, bring the five cups of water to a boil.
 Once boiling, add in the tomatoes, onions, and white radish.
 Turn the heat down to medium and let the vegetables simmer and infuse their flavors for 10 minutes until softened.